-5. Nursing and Emergency Medical Services Non-Traditional Credit Option

-Students transferring in to the ADN Program who have completed the LPN Program and are currently licensed in Alabama will be awarded 15 non-traditional hours after successful completion of the NUR 209 Concepts for Healthcare Transition Students.

-Students transferring into the ADN program who have completed the Paramedic program and are currently licensed as a paramedic can be awarded 15 non-traditional hours at the completion of the NUR 209 Concepts for Healthcare Transition Students.
+5. Nursing and Emergency Medical Services Non-Traditional Credit Option licensed in Alabama will be awarded 15 nontraditional hours after successful completion of the NUR 209 Concepts for Healthcare Transition Students.
+Students transferring into the ADN program who have completed the Paramedic program and are currently licensed as a paramedic can be awarded 15 nontraditional hours at the completion of the NUR 209 Concepts for Healthcare Transition Students.
 Students transferring in to the EMS Program from a non-accredited EMT Program will be awarded 10 hours of non-traditional credit upon completion of EMS 108 Directed Studies course (if they are entering the Advanced Medical Emergency Technician level), or EMS 156 Advanced Medical Technician Clinical (if they are entering the Paramedic level)